Busy women are everywhere and in every timezone, city, state, and neighborhood. They juggle a million things all at one time. Let me explain…

 Busy Women: Superwomen!

-- Get Organized – Create a Home Command Center: A busy family can sometimes be difficult to keep organized.
+Get Organized – Create a Home Command Center.
+A busy family can sometimes be difficult to keep organized.
 Use a family command center to keep everyone on the same page and avoid double booking.
 You certainly do not want to schedule a book club meeting over your child’s sleepover!
 Customize your command center to meet your needs and incorporate elements that are important to you and your family.
-Some examples of some popular command center components: mail pocket, family calendar, school schedules and permission slips, incoming bill folder, cork board, roll of paper for an ongoing grocery list, favorite carry out menus or whatever your family needs are!
+Some examples of some popular command center components: mail pocket, family calendar, school schedules, and permission slips, incoming bill folder, corkboard, a roll of paper for an ongoing grocery list, favorite carryout menus, or whatever your family needs are!

-- Self-Care – Disconnect: We are all guilty in some way of staying connected to social media and news outlets at all times.
-This gives us the sense of always being “on” and constantly inundates us with information – good and bad.
-Disconnecting can be good for your mental health, physical and spiritual health.
+Self-Care – Disconnect.
+We are all guilty in some way of staying connected to social media and news outlets at all times.
+This gives us a sense of always being “on” and constantly inundates us with information – good and bad.
+Disconnecting can be good for your mental health, physical, and spiritual health.
 Pledge to disconnect from social media for at least an hour each day – and encourage your family to do the same.
 Make it a family rule that no phones be permitted at the dinner table.
-You will be amazed how your mood improves and how much you can learn by talking to one another.
+You will be amazed at how your mood improves and how much you can learn by talking to one another.

 Make sure to take time to care for yourself so that you can continue to rule the world wearing your Amazing Superhero Cape!
 It truly is just about making a commitment to yourself to take care of yourself.